Yahapi/yahapi/pages/faq.md

 ## Why not use HAL?

-HAL is great and you should definitely give it a look.
+[HAL](http://stateless.co/hal_specification.html) is great and you should definitely give it a look.
 You might consider using Yahapi because:

-* HAL prefixes reserved words with an udnerscore (e.g. `_links`) whereas Yahapi likes to treat links as normal elements of your API.
+* HAL prefixes reserved words with an underscore (e.g. `_links`) whereas Yahapi likes to treat links as normal elements of your API.
 * HAL moves embedded objects to an `_embedded` property, whereas Yahapi allows you to keep embedded objects as nested objects directly in your representation.
 Separating embedded objects in your representation is in line with the hypermedia philosophy but renders API's difficult to read and unpragmatic, Yahapi focusses on readability and pragmatism more than on hypermedia.

 ## Why not use JSON API?

-JSON API is a big inspiration for Yahapi.
+[JSON API](http://jsonapi.org/) is a big inspiration for Yahapi.
 Why you might consider using Yahapi instead is:

 * JSON API focusses heavily on a reserved `id` property and makes clever use of this to link resources to each other, whereas Yahapi leaves you free to pick your own identifier type.
 In many business domains identity schemes already exists (e.g. [EAN](http://en.wikipedia.org/wiki/International_Article_Number_(EAN))) which make for a more descriptive resource identifier.
 In addition a business key is often a compound key made up of two or more elements, in a JSON API this might be easily missed.
-* Yahapi foucsses on readability and simple clients whereas JSON API focusses on the use of smart client:
+* Yahapi foucsses on readability and simple clients whereas JSON API focusses on the use of smart clients:

-> It is specifically focused around using those APIs with a smart client that knows how to cache documents it has already seen and avoid asking for them again.
+> JSON API is specifically focused around using those APIs with a smart client that knows how to cache documents it has already seen and avoid asking for them again.
 [FAQ](http://jsonapi.org/faq/)

 ## Why not use Yahapi?